Here are 30 fun summer ideas for kids at home – when your kids are begging for something to do and screens are not an option!

 Sit on your deck or porch and watch the stars.
 See if you can spot the ones that twinkle the most.

-30. Interview family members
+30. Interview Family Members

 There’s always something to learn about each other.
 And one way we can learn about each other this summer is through interviewing each other.